chlubba/PyPNS/README.md

 from the console.
 A new folder will be generated containing the compiled files.
 They need to be present in the working directory of your project.

+If FEM results are to be used by either recording or stimulation, the 'Fields'-directory needs to be present within the working directory as well.
+Different field dictionaries need to be contained within subdirectories.
+Subdirectory name equals field name.
+One example field can be downloaded from GitHub.

 Documentation
 ============